michael-steinert/project-work/README.md

 * The frontend of the individual microservices is realized with the help of the React Framework and the framework Material-UI.

 * Each of these microservices has its own data management, which is realized with the help of PostgreSQL.

-## Setup

-### Application-Server:
-* The compiled microservices already contain their application servers and can be executed directly inside a container that has Java version 15 installed.
-The following steps are necessary:

-`
-FROM openjdk:7
-COPY . /usr/src/myapp
-WORKDIR /usr/src/myapp
-RUN javac Main.java
-CMD ["java", "Main"]
-`

-`
-$ docker build -t my-java-app .
-$ docker run -it --rm --name my-running-app my-java-app `

-### Database:

-* Every single Microservice needs its own Database.
-Therefore an instance of the PostgreSQL Database must be created on a Container.
-This requires the following steps, which are explained using the Customer-Management Microservice as an example:

-* The PostgreSQL version alpine is installed inside a container:

-`
-$ docker run --name postgres-customer-management-container -e POSTGRES_PASSWORD=customer-management -d -p 5433:5432 postgres:alpine
-`

-* A new Database must be created within the Container:

-`
-docker exec -it postgres-customer-management-container /bin/bash psql -U postgres
-CREATE DATABASE customer_management;
-`

 ___

 # Projektarbeit